Part of the Freight Term Glossary

 Proper Loading of Your Shipping Container

-One of the biggest red flags for a customs agent is an improperly loaded shipping container (link to container loading guide).
+One of the biggest red flags for a customs agent is an improperly loaded shipping container.
 Some factors to consider when loading a container include proper stowage and space utilization.

 Complete and Accurate Paperwork